Contents

 • Rainbow Springs State Park

-• GoPro swimming video: https://www.youtube.com/watch?v=iOeOSKwAkxI
+• GoPro footage of the swimming video: https://www.youtube.com/watch?v=iOeOSKwAkxI

 • Accommodation: Near Tampa

-Day 3 A Day of Disappointments
+Day 3 A Day in Waterloo

 Driving from Tampa to Everglades City